 If the exercises alone aren’t enough, patients can opt for a pessary, a plastic ring-shaped device that you insert into the vagina (similar to a tampon) that will support and hold things up down there.
 There are various pessary shapes and sizes, including ones that are inserted and remain in for several months to those that a patient can insert and remove on her own.

 For the most extreme cases, surgery may be required, but that generally only occurs when the prolapse is extremely bothersome.
-Additionally, if the prolapse is severe enough that it’s impacting kidney function, impeding the ability to urinate normally, or causing sores to appear on the skin around the vagina, surgery is usually recommended4 comments on this story
+Additionally, if the prolapse is severe enough that it’s impacting kidney function, impeding the ability to urinate normally, or causing sores to appear on the skin around the vagina, surgery is usually recommended

 If you’ve noticed symptoms of pelvic floor prolapse, it’s a good idea to bring up your symptoms in a discussion with your primary care provider or gynecologist.
 Often a primary care provider will refer you to a specialist, either a gynecologist or a urogynecologist.
 Some gynecologists who have experience with this condition feel comfortable treating pelvic floor prolapse, while others will refer you to a trained urogynecologist who has additional training in diagnosing and treating pelvic floor disorders.